Cannonball jellyfish: Commercial fishing

 Cannonball jellyfish (or "Georgia jellyballs" as they are known locally) are dried, preserved and packaged before being sold to a seafood distributor that ships them to Japan, China and Thailand.

 Along the coast of the southern U.S. state of Georgia, jellyfish are a valuable export, which end up on dining tables across Asia.
 The jellyfish are dried, preserved and packaged before being sold to a seafood distributor that ships them to Japan, China, and Thailand.

 Jellyball (as they are known locally) fishing is Georgia’s third largest commercial fishery.
 In Georgia, fishermen target jellyfish with modified trawl nets, and studies have shown low quantities of bycatch are typically seen in the fishery.

-Recently, Mexican coasts have experienced an increase in the abundance and frequency in blooms of this jellyfish.
+As of August 2025, Mexican coasts have experienced an increase in the abundance and frequency in blooms of this jellyfish.
 In 2012 El Golfo de Santa Clara harvested 20,000 tons (~$3.5 million USD) from late April to early July, which elevated the importance of this resource in the region.
 However, further studies need to be done in order to increase the predictability and improve the management strategies.